sneha1803/profitability_food_delivery/README.md

 ## Summary of Insights
 1. We are facing a significant financial challenge with a current loss of ₹34,000.
-2. Alarmingly, 584 out of our 1,000 partner restaurants are operating at a loss.
+2. Out of our 621 partner restaurants, we are experiencing losses with 205 of them
 3. Our average cost per order stands at ₹161.
 4. Discounts consume a staggering 46% of our total expenses.
 5. The new user discount alone results in an average loss of ₹120 per order, followed closely by the basic 10% discount.